The Masked Singer Brasil

 The Masked Singer Brasil is a Brazilian reality singing competition television series based on the South Korean television series King of Mask Singer.
-The series premiered on August 10, 2021 on TV Globo.
+The series premiered on August 10, 2021 and ended on March 30, 2025, on TV Globo.

 The series features celebrities singing songs while wearing head-to-toe costumes and face masks concealing their identities.
 It employs panelists who guess the celebrities' identities by interpreting clues provided to them throughout the series.

 Production

 Development

 In early January 2020, it was reported that TV Globo and SBT were in the running for the rights to produce The Masked Singer format in Brazil.
-The series was confirmed in April 2021 by Endemol Shine Brasil and would be produced by TV Globo and premiering on August 2021.
+The series was confirmed in April 2021 by Endemol Shine Brasil and would be produced by TV Globo and premiering in August 2021.

 Hosts and panelists

 Hosts

 Singer Ivete Sangalo is the main host of the show in addition to serving as an executive producer.
 Camilla de Lucas served as backstage host and interviewer for season 1, with Priscilla Alcantara replacing her starting on season 2.